onestardao/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 Instead of focusing only on RAG errors, the new atlas will organize **failure patterns, debugging paths, and recovery strategies** in a more structured and scalable way.

-⚙️ **Status:** Work in progress

-We are currently building the structure, visual debug tools, and new troubleshooting layers.
+This next iteration is designed to help developers understand **where AI systems break, why they break, and how to systematically recover from those failures**.

+⚙️ **Release status**

+Problem Map 3.0 is currently under active development.

+📅 **Planned public release:** **2026-03-13**

+The upcoming release will introduce a significantly expanded troubleshooting atlas, new diagnostic layers, and improved visual debugging maps.

-🚧 More details, maps, and debugging protocols will be added soon.
+🚧 More details, maps, and debugging protocols will be published as the release approaches.

 Stay tuned.